ubernostrum/webcolors/docs/faq.rst

 What versions of Python are supported?
 --------------------------------------

-On Python 2, webcolors supports and is tested on Python 2.7.
-On Python 3, webcolors supports and is tested on Python 3.5, 3.6, and 3.7.
-These are the only versions of Python currently receiving upstream security support from the Python core team.
+The webcolors module supports and is tested on Python 3.5, 3.6, 3.7, and 3.8.
+As of the release of webcolors |release|, these are the only versions of Python receiving upstream security support from the Python core team.

 How closely does this module follow the standards?